 - 16 August – Arrival in Tsinandali

-- 17 August – 7 September: rehearsal period with teachers from world class orchestras
+- 17 August – 4 September: rehearsal period with coaches from the world-class orchestras

 - 8 to 22 September – 5 festival concerts with conductors Gianandrea Noseda, Jukka-Pekka Saraste, Omer Meir Wellber, Lahav Shani

 - 2 pieces of your choice (or movements of pieces) of different character and period, for a total of about 10 minutes.

 - Orchestral excerpts, scores available to download here

 At least one of the pieces should be accompanied by piano (except for harp players).

 A pianist will be available at the audition venue, but you are free to play with your pianist.

 For violin, viola and cello: one of 2 pieces has to be a movement from a Bach solo work.